 Moving the floor plan’s walls or polygon edges can also be easily done using the Select Tool Slide option.
 Selecting this option will make parametric settings available for moving or even cloning edges.

 To continue with the construction of our example house, click on Create All Room Style.
 This will create an Annotation tag for each room of the house.
 Corresponding Child objects will automatically be created for the House Builder object.
 If these objects are renamed, their Annotation tags will be updated automatically.

 Now select a room in the Object Manager and click on Solo Room in the House Builder’s menu.
 Individual rooms can be displayed individually and detached from the rest of the house.

 Windows and doors

-To create openings for windows and doors, create the correspondingly shaped splines and make them Child objects of the Hole Door & Win Null object.
+To create openings for windows and doors, create the correspondingly shaped splines and make them Child objects of the Hole Door & Winobject.
 An opening will be created accordingly.
 Spline objects will snap to the nearest wall, which means that you don’t have to worry about proper rotation of the Spline object.